Regulating organic products in Canada

-What are the requirements for imported organic agricultural products?
+What are the requirements for imported organic products?

-Imported organic agricultural products may be certified to the Canadian Organic Standards or be certified in accordance with an equivalency arrangement established between Canada and the exporting country.
-Where an equivalency arrangement is in place, organic products may be certified by a certification body accredited by that country and recognized by Canada.
+Imported organic products may be certified to the Canadian Organic Standards by a CFIA accredited certification body or be certified in accordance with an equivalency arrangement established between Canada and the exporting country.
+Where an equivalency arrangement is in place, organic products have to be certified by a certification body accredited by that country and recognized by Canada.
 Imported certified organic products with 95 per cent or more organic ingredients may display the Canada organic logo on the labels.
 All relevant Canadian legislation would also continue to apply for the imported product.

-What is required when exporting organic agricultural products to countries under equivalency arrangements with Canada?
+What is required when exporting organic products to countries under equivalency arrangements with Canada?

-What is required when exporting organic agricultural products to countries not covered under equivalency arrangements with Canada?
+What is required when exporting organic products to countries not covered under equivalency arrangements with Canada?

 What is required for products labelled organic that are only sold within a province or territory and do not display the Canada organic logo on the label?

-The Organic Products Regulations, 2009, do not apply to organic products that are only sold within a province or territory and do not display the Canada organic logo.
-For these products, the CFIA would verify on complaint that organic claims are truthful and not misleading, as required under the Food and Drugs Act as well as the Consumer Packaging and Labelling Act.
+The Canada Organic Regime does not apply to organic products that are only sold within a province or territory and do not display the Canada organic logo.
+For these products, the CFIA would verify on complaint that organic claims are truthful and not misleading, as required under the Food and Drugs Act as well as the Safe Food for Canadians Act.
 For example, the CFIA inspector may verify the validity of the organic claim by:

 - evaluating the production methods against the company's organic plan;